milan0027/oslab/README.md

 # oslab
-Repo for today's os lab endsem
+Repo for all the codes in operating systems lab